bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ---
 ## Ship overview

-With Ship, you can manage Continous Deployment of your app, as well as manage different releases of the app in a convenient way.
+With Ship, you can manage Continous Deployment of your app, as well as manage different build versions of the app in a convenient way.
 Using Ship to distribute your app gives you more control and granularity.

 You can do a whole lot of things with Ship:

-* View all the releases of your app.
+* View all the build versions of your app.
-* View and edit all the details of a given release, including a description, screenshots, and the most important parameters, such as the app size or the supported device types.
+* View and edit all the details of a given build version, including a description, screenshots, and the most important parameters, such as the app size or the supported device types.
-* Install a given release directly from the Ship page for testing, or share it with a third party.
+* Install a given build version directly from the Ship page for testing, or share it with a third party.
-* Quickly deploy a given release to all applicable online stores, once you set up publishing.
+* Quickly deploy a given build version to all applicable online stores, once you set up publishing.

 ## Publishing an app with Ship